purplesky2016/docassemble-LRFGuideMe/docassemble/LRFGuideMe/data/templates/Rent_Increase_Section_8_with_voucher.md

 and your landlord in trouble with the housing authority.

-Even if you agree to the rent increase, your housing authority worker needs to do the following before a rent increase can go into effect
+Even if you agree to the rent increase, your housing authority worker needs to do the following before a rent increase can start

 1. Your worker will review the fairness of the increase for you.